 Finally remember it’s never too late to ask these questions or to switch doctors/midwives if you discover that you just don’t think the same way.
 The worst time to have this discussion is when you are actually in labour.
 That’s the last thing that you want to be doing… having a baby and having a discussion about the kind of care you want.

 So preparing beforehand is a crucial step in creating a positive birth experience for you and your baby.
 Ideally whoever you choose should make you feel respected, heard and well cared for.

 If you enjoyed reading this article, you might also like these two blog posts…

 How to Choose the Right Doctor or Midwife for Your Baby’s Birth

-When we discuss “what’s wrong with labor?”, or “why are so many women NOT having calm, comfortable birthing experiences?” the number-one answer on the list is “Failure to Secure the Proper Caregiver.”
+When we discuss “what’s wrong with labour?”, or “why are so many women NOT having calm, comfortable birthing experiences?” the number-one answer on the list is “Failure to Secure the Proper Caregiver.”
 Let’s explore this a bit.
 Keep Reading

 Can I be a true Christian applying Jesus’ teachings and use HypnoBirthing for my baby’s birth?
+Keep Reading.